 In response to Court orders that invalidated prior U.S. EPA determinations regarding ozone attainment interference, on April 6, 2022, the U.S. EPA proposed a Federal Implementation Plan (that would replace several pending or disapproved State Implementation Plans) for Regional Ozone Transport for the 2015 Ozone National Ambient Air Quality Standard.
-The proposed rule would affect electric generating units (EGUs) in 26 states and certain non-EGU industries, including, among several others, coke ovens, taconite production kilns, boilers, blast furnaces, basic oxygen furnaces, reheating furnaces, and annealing furnaces in 23 states, including those where U.S. Steel has operations.
-The impacts of the rule, if promulgated as proposed, could be material.
-U.S. Steel submitted comments on the proposed rule on June 21, 2022.
+The proposed rule would affect electric generating units (EGUs) in 26 states and certain non-EGU industries, including, among several others, coke ovens, taconite production kilns, boilers, blast furnaces, basic oxygen furnaces, reheating furnaces, and annealing furnaces in 23 states, including those where U. S. Steel has operations.
 The U.S. EPA announced the final rule on March 15, 2023.
-The final rule only included regulation of boilers and reheat furnaces for the iron and steel industry limiting the potential impacts.
-U.S. Steel is still reviewing the changes and will further evaluate the potential impacts to operations.
+The final rule only included regulation of boilers and reheat furnaces for the iron and steel industry limiting the potential impacts on the Company.
+U. S. Steel filed an administrative petition for review and a petition for judicial review to the rule on August 4, 2023.
+The matter remains before the U.S. EPA Administrator (administrative) and the D.C.
+Circuit (judicial).
+While U.S. Steel's and others' petitions to stay the effectiveness of the rule were denied by the D.C.
+Circuit, the Company, as well as other petitioners, have filed applications to stay the effectiveness of the rule with the Supreme Court of the United States (U.S. Supreme Court).
+The U.S. Supreme Court granted the stay on June 27, 2024.
+The effective dates of the rule will be stayed during the pendency of the lower court challenges.
+Litigation in the D.C.
+Circuit, in which U.S. Steel is a petitioner, remains ongoing.
+The U.S. EPA requested the D.C.
+Circuit remand the administrative record, which was granted, and the record was remanded on December 4, 2024.
+On March 10, 2025, the U.S. EPA filed a motion to voluntarily remand the Good Neighbor Rule and requested that the matter be held in abeyance during remand.
+The motion remains pending with the Court.
+Any impacts to the Company are not estimable at this time.

-The CAA also requires the U.S. EPA to develop and implement National Ambient Air Quality Standards (NAAQS) for criteria pollutants, which include, among others, particulate matter (PM) - consisting of PM10 and PM2.5, lead, carbon monoxide, nitrogen dioxide, sulfur dioxide (SO2) and ozone.
+The CAA also requires the U.S. EPA to develop and implement National Ambient Air Quality Standards (NAAQS) for criteria pollutants, which include, among others, particulate matter (PM) - consisting of $PM{10}$ and $PM{2.5}$ , lead, carbon monoxide, nitrogen dioxide, sulfur dioxide (SO2) and ozone.